pingpong-labs/admin/README.md

 ### Usage

 Browse your app to the url : `http://your-host.com/admin`.
-By default the login credentials is `pingpong` for the username and `secret` for the password.
+By default the login credentials is `pingpong.labs@gmail` for the email and `secret` for the password.

 ### Documentation